sammyred22/phpflickr/trunk/phpFlickr/README.txt

             $f = new phpFlickr("[api key]");
             $f->setProxy("localhost", "8181");
         After that, all of your calls will be automatically made through your proxy server.
-    3. As of version 1.6, you can use a new XML parser.
-By default, phpFlickr still uses PHP's XML parser, but you can use the SAXY parser, if you like.
-This parser handles odd characters much better than PHP's XML parser, but takes a lot more RAM.
-To use it:
-            $f = new phpFlickr("[api key]");
-            $f->useSAXY(true);
+    3. NOTE: phpFlickr's support of 23's API is only supported in 1.x versions of phpFlickr.
+This will not work in 2.x until they begin using serialized PHP.
+Don't even try!
-    4. As of phpFlickr version 1.5, I've decided to add support for 23's API.
+        As of phpFlickr version 1.5, I've decided to add support for 23's API.
 The reasoning behind this is that 23 (a European-based photo sharing community) has released an API based on Flickr's.
 Their main reason for doing so seems to be compatibility for developers.
 This means that your app may instantly